 The experience of the winter of 2010/11 highlighted the importance of co-operation between the various agencies and the value of the Parish Councils' roles within their communities.
-The Parish Council does not have a statutory duty to prepare for and deal with snow and ice, but we are in a good position to inform the principal authorities about local needs and we want to do whatever else we can for our community.
+The Parish Council does not have a statutory duty to prepare for and deal with snow and ice, but it is in a good position to inform the principal authorities about local needs and the Council wants to do whatever else it can for our community.

-This local Winter Management Plan sets out to clarify what the community can expect from the principal authorities and what the Parish Council has put in place so that we can be better prepared to help ourselves.
+This local Winter Management Plan sets out to clarify what the community can expect from the principal authorities and what the Parish Council has put in place so that Woodmancote can be better prepared to help itself.